NickJaensson/eztfem.py/docs/source/2_examples.rst

-* A new ``Problem`` instance (``problem_s``) is created for the scalar streamfunction; the second column of its ``elementdof`` is reserved for post-processing (as in Section 2.1) and is unrelated to importing data.
+* A new ``Problem`` instance (``problem_s``) is created for the scalar streamfunction; the second column of its ``elementdof`` is reserved for post-processing (as in Section 2.1).
 * ``pos_array`` is called on the original Stokes ``problem`` to obtain the positions of the velocity components in the Stokes system vector, making the velocity field available through the ``user`` structure